 Every organization needs to create and maintain a set of basic or foundational policies to manage the operations of data governance effectively.
 Many people confuse the terms “policy” with “guiding principle.”
 Policies are “the overall business rules and processes that an enterprise uses to provide guidance.
 Data Management policies might include adherence of data to business rules, providing guidance for protection of data, defining enterprise data management functions, etc. Guiding principles are “statements that direct the organization in the course of its operations, in all circumstances”, regardless of changes in management or other impermanent things.

-In data governance, several policies are essential to the effective operations of the program.
-Usually, these foundational data governance policies address the structure of the data governance program and include policies on data access, data usage, and data integrity and integration.
+In data governance, several policies are essential to ensure the effective operations of a program.
+Creating a data governance policy as a collaborative effort involving multiple departments and gathering feedback from stakeholders is crucial.
+These foundational data governance policies address the structure of the data governance program and include policies on data access, data usage as well as data integrity and integration.

 So the organization can achieve effective Data Governance, the organization has chosen to apply formal guidelines to manage the enterprise’s data and information assets, and will assign staff to implement them.
 While the organization’s Enterprise Data Management leader and Data Governance leader are assigned leadership roles and oversight for the activities of Data Governance, this function is shared among the executive sponsors, Enterprise Data Management (EDM) Council and Data Governance Committee members, data stewards, data administrators, and data users.